Anti-relationship recognition constitutional amendment

 Marriage supporters across the state are continuing to speak out in favor of equality, working to overturn anti-marriage laws in North Carolina so that all same-sex couples can share in the freedom to marry.

 In January 2012, the American Civil Liberties Union and the ACLU of NC filed a federal lawsuit, Fisher-Borne v.
 Smith, seeking the freedom to marry for same-sex couples across the state of South Carolina.
 Read more about marriage litigation in North Carolina.
+In April 2013, the ACLU filed an additional case seeking immediate relief for three same-sex couples with serious medical conditions, Gerber and Berlin v.
+Cooper.

 On May 8, 2012, anti-gay forces in North Carolina pushed through Amendment One, a constitutional amendment that excludes same-sex couples from marriage and prohibits same-sex couples from attaining any form of legal family status.